 The Smart Card isn’t the only 0% installment plan credit card around.
 Here are some others to check out.

 - OCBC Cashflo Card – 0%-interest auto-installments stretching out over 3 or 6 months.
 Also gives you 1% cashback on your spending if you spend more than $1,000 in a month.

-- POSB Everyday Card – Under POSB’s My Preferred Payment Plan, you can get 0% interest, fee-free installments for 3 or 6 months.
+- POSB Everyday Card – Under POSB’s My Preferred Payment Plan, you can get 0% interest, fee-free installments up to 6 months.
 The card also offers cash rebates on a number of things, including 10% on foodpanda, Deliveroo and WhyQ, 8% at Redmart, up to 8% at Amazon, Lazada and more, 5% at ShengSiong, and 3% on dining, electricity and telco bills, Watsons and Pet Lovers Centre

 - Cash rebates on food delivery

 - Cash Rebates on Utilities and Telecommunications bill payments

 - Standard Chartered Spree Card – Like the Smart Card, this card gives you access to Easy Pay, too, with transactions above $200 split into 6 or 12-month interest-free installments.
 You’ll have to pay a service fee, though.

 Thinking about getting this card?
 Share it with your friends.